firedog1024/mkr1000-iotc/readme.md

 ## What Now

 You have the basics now go play and hack this code to send other sensor data to Azure IoT Central.
 If you want to create a new device template for this you can learn how to do that with this tutorial https://docs.microsoft.com/en-us/azure/iot-central/howto-set-up-template.

+How about creating a rule to alert when the temperature or humidity exceed a certain value.
+Learn about creating rules here https://docs.microsoft.com/en-us/azure/iot-central/tutorial-configure-rules.

 For general documentation about Azure IoT Central you can go here https://docs.microsoft.com/en-us/azure/iot-central/.